leondutoit/pg-need-to-know/notes.md

 - create table_information view, document
 - add table descriptions using comments, ability to change them, show in table_information
 - add ability to retrieve table columns and comments
+- add ability to comment on columns, and add/modify them later